 We’ve established that a first introductory call, between you and the client, is a wise choice.
 During that conversation, you should be able to understand the project, its goals, what kind of services, and what kind of professional is needed.

 Therefore, it would certainly help if you started with a short description of the project’s major and minor objectives.
-Then, you could match those objectives with your scope on the project.
-In reality, this approach will present you as an experienced professional, knowing how to do your job.
+Then, you could match those objectives with the scope of the project.
+In reality, this approach will present you as an experienced professional, who knows how to do your job.

 Offer a clearly outlined working process

 There is nothing more important for a promising beginning of new business collaborations than transparency and reliability.
 That’s why it would be advantageous to include a timeline of the stages that you will go through from planning to delivery.

 You can even set specific time periods for each phase.
 This way, you propose a delineated plan with a beginning, a middle, and an end.
 Your clients will be prompted to hire you since you offer a complete solution and you will have a working compass to follow throughout the project.